-The Sussex Learning Network (SLN) was formed over twelve years ago as a strategic partnership of FECs and HEIs working together to ensure local people were fully supported to realise their full potential.
-It is a rare strategic partnership or alliance of HE and FE providers across Sussex (and into Surrey), now also supported by three Local Authorities, two LEPs and a fellow network of independent training providers.
+The Sussex Learning Network (SLN) was formed over 15 years ago as a strategic partnership of FECs and HEIs working together to ensure local people were fully supported to realise their full potential.
+It is a rare strategic partnership or alliance of HE and FE providers across Sussex (and into Surrey), and is also supported by three Local Authorities, two Local Enterprise Partnerships and a fellow network of independent training providers.
 It provides a space where HE and FE have the opportunity to collaborate rather than compete; complement rather than duplicate and it provides a contribution to strategic thinking in areas of FE/HE that are important to the region and its economic growth.
 The partnership has undergone a number of iterations, but withstanding these are deep and meaningful relationships which have been forged between providers, and opportunities have more easily been grasped because of the trust implicit within the Network.

 ” The SLN has a proud history of uniting tertiary education across Sussex to provide educational opportunities for learners from disadvantaged groups.
 Over the past twelve years the network has delivered outstanding results from Aim Higher and successive collaborative outreach programmes, helping to transform individual lives and maximising the availability of higher skills for the regional economy.”
 Professor Jane Longmore – Chair of the Sussex Learning Network